 - Standard paths /usr/share/enigma2/picon and /media/usb/picon

-To be able to manage your picons with dreamboxEDIT, you have to know that possibly existing picons on the box cannot be downloaded directly with dreamboxEDIT.
-If you want to check these files for completeness or actuality, you have to download them with a FTP client to your computer.
+In order to manage your picons with dreamboxEDIT, you need to know that any picons that may be present on the box cannot be downloaded directly with dreamboxEDIT.
+If you want to check these files for completeness or currency, you must download them to your computer using an FTP client.
+You then add the path where you have saved the picons in the profile in the options under “Local path for picons”.

-After saving the settings, we load the last saved settings, because this is also the first time the picons are displayed in dreamboxEDIT to the left of the channels in our bouquet.
-Now we can check if all picons are assigned to one channel.
-If something is wrong here, we right-click on a channel and select “Assign channel picons”.
-A selection window opens where we have to navigate to the local path of the picons once.
-There we can assign this channel to any picon.
-Further options in the context menu just called up would be to delete the link to the current icon or to copy the channel reference to the Windows clipboard to search for it in the file folder.
-If you find a new package of your favorite picons on the net, it is always recommended to overwrite the entire contents of the local picon folder, because you can assume that this package contains the most current picons based on the channel reference.
+After saving the settings, we load the last saved settings, because this is when the picons are displayed for the first time in dreamboxEDIT to the left of the channels in our bouquet.
+Now we can check whether all picons have been assigned to a channel.
+If something is wrong here, we right-click on a channel and select “Assign channel picon,” which opens a selection window where we have to navigate to the local path of the picons once.
+There we can assign any picon to this channel.
+Other options in the context menu that has just been opened would be to delete the link to the current picon or to copy the channel reference to the Windows clipboard in order to search for it in the file folder.